24 College Student Resumes That Landed Jobs in 2024

 Why this resume works

-• Building your resume as a college student can seem difficult, especially when you have minimal formal work experience.
+• Building a resume as a college student can seem difficult, especially when you have minimal formal work experience.
 Luckily, you can impress an employer without having a plethora of experience on your college student (academic highlights) resume.

 • Say you have some work experience, but it’s not relevant to the job.
 That’s okay—instead of trying in vain to match the job description, focus on transferable skills like customer service, organization, event planning, public speaking, and computer literacy.